Farm Art Activities Sure to Transform Your Imaginative World

 Some preschoolers will love getting their hands dirty with this next farm art activity.
 Others will daintily dip one finger in the brown paint and then immediately ask to wash their hands (Note: My daughter in the top left picture.).

-Either way, these muddy pigs provide children with the opportunity to paint with their fingers, experiencing the sensation of silky paint.
+Either way, these muddy pigs provide children with the opportunity to paint with their fingers, allowing them to experience the sensation of silky paint.

 After painting, I handed them the salt shaker to create additional texture.
 Plus, science, people!